Thursday, aka that was today?

 Also, how is anyone supposed to take the WEE-OOO two-tone police siren seriously, seriously?

-kelseyfindingbeauty asked: Michaela, I'm so jealous of all your wonderful London stories!
+kelseyfindingbeauty said: Michaela, I'm so jealous of all your wonderful London stories!
 I hope you're having the time of your life!
 Enjoy your time there. :) This is Kelsey, from BHS, by the way. haha. :)

 Hi Kelsey, and thank you very much! :)